 Some of us are fortunate enough to leave acne behind in our teen years.
 For others, we still have to suffer the occasional breakout.
 This can be the absolute the worst, especially when we have something important lined up, like a business meeting, a job interview, or a first date.

 If you suffer from acne as an adult, you’re not alone.
-In fact, acne is actually something that afflicts 1 nearly 50 million men and women across the U.S. – from all age groupings.
+In fact, acne afflicts 1 nearly 50 million men and women across the U.S., from all age groupings.